 To do this it is first necessary to create a duplicate of the Office library on your home computer.

-The process is described fully in EndNote Sync (Clarivate EndNote Training video, 2:31 mins)
+The process is described fully in EndNote Sync, using the X9 interface (Clarivate EndNote Training video, 2:31 mins)

-It is possible to share your EndNote X9 desktop library with up to 100 other EndNote users.
-This could be very useful for work teams within Monash who are working on specific projects.
+It is possible to share your EndNote 20.1 (or later) desktop library with up to 200 other EndNote users (EndNote 20, and X9 permit sharing with up 100 users).
+This feature is potentially useful for work teams within Monash who are working on specific projects.

 To share a library you, and all colleagues you share a library with will need:

-Your entire library, including file attachments can be shared (please see important note below).
+Your entire library, including file attachments can be shared (please see below about limitations to sharing outside Monash).

 You can only share one library with others, however multiple libraries can be shared with you.